NICOLASTHEO/ServerRest_Web_APIr/README.md

 ## Running in CI ##

 Always remember to set browser = Headless, this is the fastest way to run tests and just like that we can make the tests running in the CI/CD environment.

+On this repository tests for API are integrated to CI environment on Gitlab: INFORM THE LINK

 # How to copy this project into yours #
-Clone to your computer throght Git, the files and scripts on https://github.com/NICOLASTHEO/serverest_tests.
+Clone to your computer throght Git, the files and scripts on https://github.com/NICOLASTHEO/ServerRest_Web_APIr.

-## Documentation ##
+# Documentation #

 ## Default Steps Definitions ##
 About WEB Testing, The Suite tests the Login Page of SERVEREST: https://front.serverest.dev/login, once a valid Email is already registered.